 Abgrall-Barbry G, Consoli SM.
 Psychological approaches in hypertension management.
 Presse Med.
 2006;35(6 Pt 2):1088-94.

 Amore FM, Paliotta S, Silvestri V, Piscopo P, Turco S, Reibaldi A. Biofeedback stimulation in patients with age-related macular degeneration: comparison between 2 different methods.
 Can J Ophthalmol.
 2013;48(5):431-7.

 Andrasik F. Biofeedback in headache: an overview of approaches and evidence.
 Cleve Clin J Med.
 2010;77(3):S72-6.

-Blackmore S, Williams D, Wolf S. Skirven: Rehabilitation of the Hand and Upper Extremity, 6th ed.
-Philadelphia, PA: Mosby, An Imprint of Elsevier; 2011.
+Blackmore S, Williams D, Wolf S. Skirven: Rehabilitation of the Hand and Upper Extremity.
+6th ed.
+Philadelphia, PA: Elsevier Mosby; 2011.

 Bruehl S, Chung OY.
 Psychological and behavioral aspects of complex regional pain syndrome management.
 Clin J Pain.
 2006;22(5):430-7.

 Burgio KL, Goode PS, Urban DA, et al. Preoperative biofeedback assisted behavioral training to decrease post-prostatectomy incontinence: a randomized, controlled trial.
 J Urol.
 2006;175(1):196-201; discussion 201.

 Buse DC, Andrasik F. Behavioral medicine for migraine.
 Neurol Clin.
 2009 May;27(2):445-65.
 Review.